nwelchr/architecture-planning/readme.md

 - Good way to do this: Amazon EC2.
 You guys are still growing fast, so you'll need something that can scale with your website without you needing to configure everything.

 **Okay, now I have more servers... but how do I make sure they're all synchronized?
 What happens if some server crashes?**

-Use a metadata manager.
+Use a metadata manager / load balancer.
+Some possibilities:

+- Elastic Load Balancer.
+Easy to configure with other AWS services
+- Zookeeper.
+Really good at synchronizing many servers.
+Can also use range-based data allocation to prevent data collision while still synchronizing between thousands of servers
+- Round-robin load balancing (MAJOR CON: will ping servers that are already overloaded with requests.
+This is especially important to avoid because file uploads could take a while, and the server will have to be active as a file is getting uploaded, which we will discuss in a bit)

 ### Database:

-The main issue is we have uploaded files and other data (about GCs, subs, projects, bids, etc.).

 Blob storage (AWS S3) + DB (MongoDB, DynamoDB, etc.)

 - AWS S3 storage for individual files:

   - Unlimited file storage and incredible scalability
   - Easily configurable with other AWS services

-So for this DB, we can choose a NoSQL vs. SQL database.
-NoSQL is more scalable.
+- DB for other data (about GCs, subs, projects, bids, etc.).
+We can choose a NoSQL vs. SQL database.
+NoSQL is more scalable:

-- Sacrifices [acid](ACID-compliancy) for greater freedom
+- Sacrifices [ACID-compliancy](acid) for greater freedom
-- No joins / transactions, lower latency and faster write sped
+- No joins / transactions, lower latency and faster write speed
 - Easier to configure.
 SQL databases can scale, but require experts
-- Sharding and horizontal scaling
+- Easier for sharding and horizontal scaling

 # Deliverable 1: File upload